-The charge in the 12-volt batteries is replenished when towing from the tow vehicle alternator through the 7-way cord.
-This charge will go to the battery no matter which position the Battery Disconnect Switch is in.
+The charge in the 12-volt batteries is replenished when towing from the tow

 BATTERY

 The battery (batteries) are located inside doors on the exterior front plate of the trailer or inside battery boxes in the trailer A-frame.
 A normal battery can discharge by itself in 30 to 40 days when not in use, therefore, IT IS NECESSARY TO PERIODICALLY CHECK THE BATTERY AND CHARGE IT AS IS NECESSARY.